mine-cetinkaya-rundel/errormoji/README.md

 Deciphering errors can be difficult and frustrating, but maybe seeing them in emoji form would help lighten things a bit?

-Note that I'm not suggesting we replace R errors with emojis (that might make them even more frustrating!) but I can see a venue for these in blog posts, talks, etc.
+Note that I'm not suggesting we replace R errors with emojis (that might make them even more frustrating!), but I can see a venue for these in blog posts, talks, etc.

 ## Contribute